spring-projects/spring-integration/build-spring-integration/resources/readme.txt

 To run the code within Idea, do the following:

-   Import the existing Eclipse projects (File > New Project... > Import project from external model > Eclipse) Define a Path Variable named IVY_CACHE (IDE Settings > Path Variables) Its value should be: <checkout-dir>/ivy-cache/repository
+   Import the existing Eclipse projects:
+         (File > New Project... > Import project from external model > Eclipse) Define a Path Variable named IVY_CACHE (IDE Settings > Path Variables) Its value should be: <checkout-dir>/ivy-cache/repository